Indépendance Cha Cha

-"Indépendance Cha Cha" (French; "Independence cha cha") was a song performed by Joseph Kabasele (best known by his stage name Le Grand Kallé) from the group L'African Jazz in the popular African Rumba style.
+"Indépendance Cha Cha" (French; "Independence cha cha") was a song performed by Joseph Kabasele (best known by his stage name Le Grand Kallé) from the group L'African Jazz in the popular Congolese rumba style.
 The song has been described as "Kabasele's most memorable song" and one of the first Pan-African hits.

-The song was composed and first performed in 1960, the so-called Year of Africa, to celebrate the imminent independence of the Belgian Congo (the modern-day Democratic Republic of the Congo).
-The song achieved considerable successes and remains the most internationally best-known examples of Congolese Rumba.
+The song was composed by Grand Kallé and first performed in 1960, the so-called Year of Africa, to celebrate the imminent independence of the Belgian Congo (the modern-day and Democratic Republic of the Congo).
+The song achieved considerable successes and remains the most internationally best-known examples of the Congolese rumba.

 Background

-In 1959 the Belgian government decided to host a Belgo-Congolese Round Table Conference in Brussels to discuss the political future of the Belgian Congo.
+In 1959, the Belgian government decided to host a Belgo-Congolese Round Table Conference in Brussels to discuss the political future of the Belgian Congo.
 One of the Congolese delegates to the conference was politician Daniel Kanza.
 Two of his sons, Thomas and Philippe, decided they should invite a group of Congolese musicians to the conference under the leadership of Joseph Kabasele so as to keep the delegates entertained.
 In late 1959 Thomas formally extended an invitation to Kabasele, who led the band African Jazz, and Victor Longomba, bandleader of OK Jazz.
 Longomba consulted fellow band member Franco Luambo, who stated that he could not attend because OK Jazz had preexisting engagements.
 Ultimately Longomba and OK Jazz guitarist Armando Brazzos chose to accompany Kabasele and African Jazz members Nico Kasanda, Déchaud Mwamba and Roger Izeidi.
 Together with conga drummer Pierre Yatula, they were to play under the name African Jazz.